 The leadership team of the Institute for Medical Education is devoted to the advancement of learning and teaching.

-Dr. Karani received her bachelor’s degree from Brown University and her MD from the Albert Einstein College of Medicine.
-She completed her residency and chief residency in Internal Medicine at Montefiore Medical Center of the Albert Einstein College of Medicine; and her fellowship, chief fellowship and medical education research fellowship in Geriatrics and Palliative Medicine at The Icahn School of Medicine.
-Dr. Karani also received a Master of Health Professions Education from the University of Illinois at Chicago.
+Dr. Karani received a Bachelor of Science from Brown University and a Doctor of Medicine from the Albert Einstein College of Medicine.
+She completed her residency and chief residency in Primary Care Internal Medicine at Montefiore Medical Center of the Albert Einstein College of Medicine, and her fellowship, chief fellowship and medical education research fellowship in Geriatrics and Palliative Medicine at Mount Sinai.
+She also received a Master of Health Professions Education from the University of Illinois at Chicago.

 As an education scientist, Dr. Karani’s interests include clinical workplace-based learning, feedback and assessment, innovative ways to teach faculty educators to be outstanding teachers, and approaches to center equity and justice in teaching and learning.
 Specifically, she is interested in how medical trainees learn in the busy clinical environment, what techniques educators harness to train learners in the various clinical settings, and approaches to advance, support, coach and retain the best educators across the continuum.
 Her scholarship has also advanced our understanding of effective feedback techniques and approaches and has contributed innovative assessment tools to facilitate direct observation and demonstration of psychomotor and communication skills among trainees.
 Finally, her work in equity and justice has included understanding the drivers of inequitable assessment of learners underrepresented in medicine and science, and reducing stereotyping and bias in assessments.